Diazepam: Pharmacokinetics

 Diazepam can be administered orally, intravenously (it is always diluted, as it is painful and damaging to veins), intramuscularly (IM), or as a suppository.

 The onset of action is one to five minutes for IV administration and 15–30 minutes for IM administration.
 The duration of diazepam's peak pharmacological effects is 15 minutes to one hour for both routes of administration.
 The half-life of diazepam, in general, is 30–56 hours.
 Peak plasma levels occur between 30 and 90 minutes after oral administration and between 30 and 60 minutes after intramuscular administration; after rectal administration, peak plasma levels occur after 10 to 45 minutes.
 Diazepam is highly plasma protein-bound, with 96–99% of the absorbed drug being protein-bound.
 The distribution half-life of diazepam is two to 13 minutes.

 Diazepam is highly lipid-soluble and is widely distributed throughout the body after administration.
 It easily crosses both the blood–brain barrier and the placenta, and is excreted into breast milk.
 After absorption, diazepam is redistributed into muscle and adipose tissue.
 Continual daily doses of diazepam quickly build to a high concentration in the body (mainly in adipose tissue), far above the actual dose for any given day.

 Diazepam is stored preferentially in some organs, including the heart.
 Absorption by any administered route and the risk of accumulation is significantly increased in the neonate, and withdrawal of diazepam during pregnancy and breastfeeding is clinically justified.

 Diazepam undergoes oxidative metabolism by demethylation (CYP2C9, 2C19, 2B6, 3A4, and 3A5), hydroxylation (CYP3A4 and 2C19) and glucuronidation in the liver as part of the cytochrome P450 enzyme system.
 It has several pharmacologically active metabolites.
 The main active metabolite of diazepam is desmethyldiazepam (also known as nordazepam or nordiazepam).
 Its other active metabolites include the minor active metabolites temazepam and oxazepam.
 These metabolites are conjugated with glucuronide and are excreted primarily in the urine.
 Because of these active metabolites, the serum values of diazepam alone are not useful in predicting the effects of the drug.
 Diazepam has a biphasic half-life of about one to three days and two to seven days for the active metabolite desmethyldiazepam.
-Most of the drug is metabolized; very little diazepam is excreted unchanged.
+Most of the drug is metabolized; little diazepam is excreted unchanged.
 The elimination half-life of diazepam and also the active metabolite desmethyldiazepam increases significantly in the elderly, which may result in prolonged action, as well as accumulation of the drug during repeated administration.